 \section{Introduction}

-Pretrained parameters, whether from specialist ``experts'' or large foundation models, enable practitioners to start learning new tasks quickly by \emph{initializing} a target network using the pretrained parameters and then finetuning it on the new task data~\cite{noroozi2018boosting,you2021logme,park2025fedbaf}.
-This practice is commonplace in multilingual or multi-accent automatic speech recognition (ASR)~\cite{turan2020achieving}, radiology models deployed across scanners and hospitals~\cite{akbarian2023evaluating}, perception stacks that face region/weather variation~\cite{shu2022hub, pal2024transfer}, recommendation systems partitioned by locale or user segments~\cite{fu2024exploring}, and foundation model adapters specialized to code, legal, or biomedical text~\cite{yuan2023power, zhou2024comprehensive, park2025fedbaf}.
-In these settings, initializing the target network with expert parameters often outperforms knowledge distillation \cite{hinton2015distilling, chaudhari2023knowledge}, which can introduce optimization noise (e.g., temperature tuning, teacher-student mismatch) and requires extra hyperparameters.
-In contrast, directly initializing the parameters of the target network with those of the experts simplifies downstream fine-tuning while retaining the pretrained feature hierarchy and inductive biases~\cite{zagoruyko2016paying, micaelli2019zero, mirzadeh2020improved, moslemi2024survey}.
+Pretrained parameters, whether from specialist ``expert'' models or large foundation models, enable practitioners to quickly start learning new tasks by using the pretrained parameters to \emph{initialize} a target network and finetune it on the new task data~\cite{noroozi2018boosting,you2021logme,park2025fedbaf}.
+This practice is common in multilingual or multi-accent automatic speech recognition (ASR)~\cite{turan2020achieving}, radiology models deployed across scanners and hospitals~\cite{akbarian2023evaluating}, perception stacks that face region/weather variation~\cite{shu2022hub, pal2024transfer}, recommendation systems partitioned by locale or user segments~\cite{fu2024exploring}, and foundation model adapters specialized for code, legal, or biomedical text~\cite{yuan2023power, zhou2024comprehensive, park2025fedbaf}.
+In these settings, initializing a target network with expert parameters often outperforms knowledge distillation \cite{hinton2015distilling, chaudhari2023knowledge}, which requires extra hyperparameters and can introduce optimization noise (e.g., temperature tuning, teacher-student mismatch).
+In contrast, directly initializing a target network with experts’ parameters simplifies downstream fine-tuning while preserving pretrained feature hierarchy and inductive biases~\cite{zagoruyko2016paying, micaelli2019zero, mirzadeh2020improved, moslemi2024survey}.